gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - 🎲 Minecraft vanilla stylized.
 - 🔈 Satisfying sound effects.
 - 👀 Smooth animations from firing to reloading, drawing to running.
-- ⚡ Beautiful and Optimized effects such as muzzle flashes, blood, explosions, lights, bullets solid and water impacts etc.
+- ⚡ Beautiful and Optimized effects such as muzzle flashes, explosions, lights, bullets solid and water impacts etc.
 - 💥 Innovative features, with systems never seen before in Minecraft Bedrock.
 - 👍 Survival-friendly with everything craftable.
 - 🔊 Reverb and distant sound effects.